tsholofelo-mm24/Using-Auto-Scaling-in-AWS-Linux-/README.md

 **Creating a launch template**

+2.13  On the EC2 Management Console, in the left navigation pane, locate the **Instances** section, and choose **Launch Templates**.

+2.14 Choose Create launch template.

+2.15 On the Create launch template page, in the Launch template name and description section, configure the following options:

+   * For **Launch template name - required**, enter _web-app-launch-template_

+   * For **Template version description**, enter _A web server for the load test app_

+   * For **Auto Scaling guidance**, select  **Provide guidance to help me set up a template that I can use with EC2 Auto Scaling**.

+2.16 In the **Application and OS Images (Amazon Machine Image) - required** section, choose the **My AMIs** tab.

+Notice that **WebServerAMI** is already chosen.

+2.16 In the **Instance type** section, choose the **Instance type** dropdown list, and choose **t3.micro**.

+2.17 In the **Key pair (login)** section, confirm that the **Key pair name** dropdown list is set to **Don't include in launch template**.

+ _Amazon EC2 uses public key cryptography to encrypt and decrypt login information.
+To log in to your instance, you must create a key pair, specify the name of the key pair when you launch the instance, and provide the private key when you connect to the instance._

+ 2.18 In the **Network settings** section, choose the **Security groups** dropdown list, and choose **HTTPAccess**.

+When you launch an instance, you can pass user data to the instance.
+The data can be used to run configuration tasks and scripts.

+2.19 Choose **Create launch template**.

+You should receive a message similar to the following:

+_Successfully created web-app-launch-template._

+* Note: In this lab, you do not need to connect to the instance.

+2.20 Choose View launch templates.

+**Creating anAuto Scaling Group**

+2.21 Choose  **web-app-launch-template**, and then from the Actions  dropdown list, choose **Create Auto Scaling group**.

+2.12 On the **Choose launch template or configuration** page, in the **Name** section, for **Auto Scaling group name**, enter _Web App Auto Scaling Group_ > Choose **Next**

+2.13 On the Choose instance launch options page, in the Network section, configure the following options:

+  * From the **VPC** dropdown list, choose **Lab VPC**.

+  * From the **Availability Zones and subnets** dropdown list, choose **Private Subnet 1 (10.0.2.0/24)** and **Private Subnet 2 (10.0.4.0/24)** > Choose **Next**

+2.14 On the Configure advanced options – optional page, configure the following options:

+   * In the **Load balancing – optional** section, choose **Attach to an existing load balancer**.

+   * In the **Attach to an existing load balancer** section, configure the following options:

+   * Choose **Choose from your load balancer target groups.**

+   * From the **Existing load balancer target groups** dropdown list, choose **webserver-app | HTTP.**

+   * In the **Health checks** section, under **Additional health check types**, select  **Turn on Elastic Load Balancing health checks.** > Choose **Next**

+2.15 On the **Configure group size and scaling policies – optional** page, configure the following options:

+In the **Group size – optional** section, enter the following values:

+  * **Desired capacity**:2

+  * **Minimum capacity**: 2

+  * **Maximum capacity**: 4

+In the Scaling policies – optional section, configure the following options:

+Choose  **Target tracking scaling policy**.

+For **Metric type**, choose **Average CPU utilization**.

+For **Target value**, enter 50

+This change tells auto scaling to maintain an average CPU utilization across all instances of 50 percent.
+Auto scaling automatically adds or removes capacity as required to keep the metric at or close to the specified target value.
+It adjusts to fluctuations in the metric due to a fluctuating load pattern.

+2.16 Choose **Next**.

+2.17 On the **Add notifications – optional** page, choose **Next**.

+2.18 On the **Add tags – optional **page, choose **Add tag** and configure the following options:

+  * For **Key**, enter _Name_

+  * For **Value - optional**, enter _WebApp_

+2.19 Choose **Next**.

+2.20 On the **Review** page, choose **Create Auto Scaling group.**

+These options launch EC2 instances in private subnets across both Availability Zones.

+Your Auto Scaling group initially shows an Instances count of zero, but new instances will be launched to reach the desired count of two instances.

+Note: If you experience an error related to the t3.micro instance type not being available, then rerun this task by choosing the t2.micro instance type instead.

 STEP 3: VERIFYING THE AUTO SCALING CONFIGURATION

+3.1 In the left navigation pane, choose **Instances**.

+Two new instances named **WebApp** are being created as part of your Auto Scaling group.
+While these instances are being created, the **Status check** for these two instances is Initializing.

+Observe the **Status check** field for the instances until the status is 2/2 checks passed.
+Wait for the two new instances to complete initialization before you proceed to the next step.

+You might need to choose  **Refresh** to see the updated status.

+3.2 Once the instances have completed initialization, in the left navigation pane in the **Load Balancing** section, choose **Target Groups**, and then select  your target group, **webserver-app**.

+3.3 On the **Targets** tab, verify that two instances are being created.
+Refresh this list until the **Health status** of these instances changes to _healthy_.

+   You can now test the web application by accessing it through the load balancer.

 STEP 4: TESTING AUTO SCALING CONFIGURATION

+4.1 Open a new web browser tab, and paste the **DNS name** of the load balancer that you copied earlier into the address bar, and press Enter.

+4.2 On the web page, choose **Start Stress**.

+This step calls the application **stress** in the background, which causes the CPU utilization on the instance that serviced this request to spike to 100 percent.

+4.3 On the EC2 Management console, in the left navigation pane in the **Auto Scaling** section, choose **Auto Scaling Groups**.

+4.4 Select  **Web App Auto Scaling Group**.

+4.5 Choose the **Activity** tab.

+After a few minutes, you should see your Auto Scaling group add a new instance.
+This occurs because Amazon CloudWatch detected that the average CPU utilization of your Auto Scaling group exceeded 50 percent, and your scale-up policy has been invoked in response.

+You can also check the new instances being launched on the EC2 Dashboard.

+    Well Done!!
+You now have successfully done the following:

+    * Created an EC2 instance by using an AWS CLI command

+    * Created a new AMI by using the AWS CLI

+    * Created an Amazon EC2 launch template

+    * Created an Amazon EC2 Auto Scaling launch configuration

+    * Configured scaling policies and created an Auto Scaling group to scale in and scale out the number of servers based on variable load

 # **LAB DETAILS**